Glossary

 Blockchain

-A system that maintains an appendable sequence of Blocks where each block contains a cryptographic hash of the previous block (and hence its integrity can be validated recursively all the way back to the original block).
+A system that maintains an append-only sequence of blocks where each block contains a cryptographic hash of the previous block (and hence its integrity can be validated recursively all the way back to the original block).

-Technically, Convex is not a blockchain because Blocks are not required to contain a hash of any previous Block.
-This gives Convex a technical advantage because Blocks can therefore be handled in parallel and re-ordered by the higher level Consensus Algorithm after creation.
+Technically, Convex is not a blockchain because blocks are not required to contain a hash of any previous block.
+This gives Convex a technical advantage because blocks can therefore be handled in parallel and re-ordered by the consensus algorithm after creation.

 Consensus Algorithm